3 Things to do in Fall River, Massachusetts

-Fall River, the 8th largest city in Massachusetts, offers plenty of fun attractions for history buffs.
+Fall River, the 8th largest city in Massachusetts, offers plenty of interesting attractions for history buffs.
 Located just an hour outside of Boston, and a half hour from Providence, Fall River is the ideal destination for a day trip for those living or traveling near either of these 2 cities.

 Make sure to plan room for the Top 3 Attractions in Fall River: The Lizzie Borden House tour, Battleship Cove, and Fall River Heritage State Park.
 All 3 of these attractions are located in the same area of town.
-You could do all 3 in one day, however, I would give yourself a separate day for the Lizzie Borden and Battleship Cove as there is so much history to explore.
+You could easily cover all 3 in one day, however, I would give yourself a separate day for the Lizzie Borden tour and Battleship Cove as there is so much history to explore.

 1. Lizzie Borden House tour